shanemcw/homebridge-amazondash-MAC/README.md

 The buttons corresponding to the MAC addresses in the `alias` list are not intended to be visible as separate accessories in Homekit—do not add the buttons corresponding to the MAC addresses in the `alias` list as separate button accessories.

 ## WiFi Device and Monitor Mode
 A WiFi device capable of *monitor mode* is needed for `tcpdump` to see Amazon Dash button activity.
 If your Homebridge computer's connection to the local network is via WiFi, you'll need a second WiFi device (such as a USB WiFi adapter) capable of *monitor mode*.

 A USB WiFi adapter is about $10-$20 with free shipping online.
-An example USB WiFi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.

-If you have tried a USB WiFi adapter with this plugin, share your experience with the community (good or bad) in [this repository's discussion](https://github.com/shanemcw/homebridge-amazondash-mac/discussions/1).
+If you would like some insight about compatible WiFi adapters or you have tried a USB WiFi adapter with this plugin, learn more from or share your experience with the community (good or bad) in [this repository's discussion](https://github.com/shanemcw/homebridge-amazondash-mac/discussions/1).
+For example, a USB WiFi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.

 ### Example WiFi Device Configuration
 This is example-only.
 There are several and different ways to do this.